dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 ---
 layout: default
-title: "Dart Web Components"
+title: "Web UI Package"
 rel:
   author: sigmund-cherem
-description: "Use web components today with Dart.
-This brief introduction
+description: "Use web components and templates today with Dart.
+This brief
-     shows you how to use the features of tomorrow, today."
+     introduction shows you how to use the features of tomorrow, today."
 has-permalinks: true
 article:
   written_on: 2012-10-01